natalieagus/50005/docs/Problem Set/03-processes.md

 ## Mystery of the Missing Command

+### Background

+The `exec` family of system calls in Unix-like operating systems allows a running process to **replace its current memory image** with a new program.
+Unlike `fork()`, which creates a <span class="orange-bold">separate</span> child process, `exec()` transforms the current process into a new one without changing its process ID or creating a new execution thread.
+All code, data, and stack segments of the original program are replaced, and the process begins execution from the entry point of the new program.

+This behavior has important implications in scripting contexts.
+When a shell script invokes `exec`, the shell process itself is <span class="orange-bold">replaced</span> by the specified program.
+As a result, control does not return to the script after the `exec` call.
+The script effectively **terminates** at that point.
+If `exec` is used at the top level of an interactive shell session, it can even terminate the session itself.

+Understanding the semantics of `exec()` is critical for correctly managing control flow in scripts and for designing process lifecycles in larger systems.
+Misusing `exec()` often leads to confusion, as the process replacement is irreversible and does not allow the original program to resume execution.

+### Scenario

 While experimenting with shell scripts, a student writes a line that uses `exec ls`.
 Instead of listing the directory and continuing with the rest of the script, the shell seems to vanish, the script ends <span class="orange-bold">abruptly</span>, and control doesn’t return as expected.
 In some cases, the terminal session itself closes.
 The student is caught off guard and begins to suspect a bug, not realizing that `exec` fundamentally changes how the process behaves.

 **Answer the following questions:**